 It is vital that you fill your carboys to within an inch or so of the bottom of the airlock stopper.
 This prevents your wine from oxidizing and protects it from wild yeasts or bacteria.
 After filling, you may have more than 3 gallons.
 If so, pour any excess into a glass container that will just about hold the amount of excess; you want to minimize air in the containers.

-If you find yourself short of the 3 gallons for some reason, top off the new wine with a comparable wine: For elderberries, I typically use a commercial Mourvedre or Petit Verdot to top off.
+If you find yourself short of the 3 gallons for some reason, top off the new wine with a comparable wine: For elderberry wine, I typically use a commercial Mourvedre or Petit Verdot to top off.
 You want the wine to come up to about a one-half- inch below where your rubber stopper will be.
 Don’t worry about this no longer being “your wine.”
 The amount of commercial wine you add in the entire process will be less than 5 percent.

 Top the carboys with their airlocks and stoppers, and put them in a cool, dark place.
 This is especially important with white wines, which can oxidize and turn amber if left in the light too long.
 You will soon notice two things: First, the suspended solids in the juice should be settling to the bottom.
 Second, the wine will be bubbling slightly.
 This is called secondary fermentation, and it is important that this step be done before you bottle, unless you like exploding bottles.